EmmanuelMat/vidly/README.md

-# mygo
+# Vidly
-This turn's manager web app
+This is a web app for a movie rental store note I am currently working on it